 Statement of Non-Endorsement

 Local public school districts decide which curriculum, materials, and resources to use.
-The North Dakota Department of Public Instruction does not require or endorse specific curriculum, materials, or resources, and state law does not mandate specific textbooks or curriculum.
+The North Dakota Department of Public Instruction does not require or endorse specific curriculum, materials, or resources, and state law does not mandate specific textbooks, online platforms, or curriculum.

 Entities wishing to contact our North Dakota educational agencies to share their information are encouraged to consult our North Dakota Education Directory.